stress

 A period of intense or prolonged psychological distress can lead to fatigue (both physical and mental).
 We might find it difficult to complete daily tasks and lose the drive to do things we might even have liked to do otherwise.

-Contributing Factors to Psychological Distress
+Contributing Factors To Psychological Distress

 Contributing factors can be understood as things that may not be the cause or source of the distress but enhance the amount of distress felt by us.